Why tension builds up in the first place

 Next steps

-If your body feels tense, overloaded, or constantly switched on, therapeutic massage may be a helpful starting point.
+If your body feels tense, overloaded, or constantly switched on, therapeutic massage may help.
+I adjust every session based on how your body is responding on the day.

 Therapeutic Massage